-- Partnership governance: Be clear about decision making and accountability processes – who makes decisions and how, what sort of feedback and complaints mechanisms are there.
+- Partnership governance: Be clear about decision-making and accountability processes – who makes decisions and how, and the types of feedback and complaints mechanisms available.

-- Selection and exit strategies: Establish sound processes for selecting partners; and make it very clear how the partnership will end or change, and what will be the process.
+- Selection and exit strategies: Establish sound processes for selecting partners and make it clear how the partnership will end or change.

-- Communication and negotiation: Communicate clearly in partnership and position yourself to get what you want from a partnership (communication issues are often the main problem in partnerships).
+- Communication and negotiation: Communicate clearly in partnership and position yourself to get what you want from a partnership.

-- Partnership health check: Keep your relationships productive through regular discussions about what aspects of your partnership are working well and where there are issues that need to be addressed.
+- Partnership health check: Keep your relationships productive through regular discussions about what aspects of your partnership are working well and what issues need to be addressed.

-When to use the Partnership in Practice tools and for what
+When and how to use the Partnership in Practice tools

-- Develop new projects and partnerships: during inception meetings and project set-up phase.
+- To develop new projects and partnerships, during inception meetings and the project set-up phase.

-- Review partnerships: as part of project reflection meetings or mid-term reviews.
+- To review partnerships, as part of project reflection meetings or mid-term reviews.

-- Make sure you are getting the best value from your partnerships: hold participatory workshops to optimise the value added by each actor and to the partnership as a whole.
+- To make sure you are getting the best value from your partnerships: hold participatory workshops to optimise the value added by each actor and to the partnership as a whole.

 - To diagnose the cause of partnership problems and help identify solutions: use the tools to help mediate with different partners and find ways to heal and strengthen relationships.

-- Develop partnership skills and insights in staff: Use the exercises to promote discussion about your partnerships and develop deeper skills and understanding.
+- To develop partnership skills and insights in staff: use the exercises to promote discussion about your partnerships and develop deeper skills and understanding.

-And finally – you can use the tools to keep your partnerships productive with a regular partnership health check.
+- To keep your partnerships productive with a regular partnership health check.